Below you will find the fundamentals of Rhode Island Family Court.

 § 8-10-3.
 Establishment of court – Jurisdiction – Seal – Oaths

-- One General Magistrate, Ballirano
+- One General Magistrate, General Magistrate Ballirano

-- Eight Magistrates
+- Ten Magistrates

 The Rhode Island Family Court has jurisdiction over the following types of domestic matters: